-IT IS RECOMMENDED to the District Court that Plaintiff's Complaint be DISMISSED for the failure to state a claim on which relief may be granted.
+IT IS RECOMMENDED to the District Court that Plaintiff's Complaint be DISMISSED.
 The Clerk's office shall not proceed to issue summons in this case.

 IT IS THEREFORE ORDERED that a copy of the recommendation shall be sent to Plaintiff via certified mail.
-Pursuant to 28 U.S.C. §636(b)(1), Fed.R.Civ.P.
-72, and D.Kan.
+Pursuant to 28 U.S.C. §636(b)(1), Fed.
+R. Civ.
+P. 72, and D. Kan.
 Rule 72.1.4, Plaintiff shall have fourteen (14) days after service of a copy of these proposed findings and recommendations to serve and file with the U.S. District Judge assigned to the case, any written objections to the findings of fact, conclusions of law, or recommendations of the undersigned Magistrate Judge.
 Plaintiff's failure to file such written, specific objections within the 14-day period will bar appellate review of the proposed findings of fact, conclusions of law, and the recommended disposition.

-IT IS SO ORDERED AND RECOMMENDED.
+IT IS SO ORDERED.

-Dated at Wichita, Kansas, on this 2nd day of May, 2018.
+Dated at Wichita, Kansas, on this 16th day of June, 2021.

-S/ KENNETH G. GALE

-KENNETH G. GALE

-United States Magistrate Judge
+s/ KENNETH G. GALE KENNETH G. GALE United States Magistrate Judge

-10